vedkcoder/Diabetes-Analysis/README.md

-# Daiabetes Patient Analysis using Mixture Models
+# Diabetes Patient Analysis using Mixture Models

 A project to analyse Diabetes Data and test the different Mixture Models on them.
 All the models are coded from scratch in Python and NumPy.